Addison Mizner: Legacy

 Mizner's buildings were typically dismissed by Modernist critics for their eclectic historicist aesthetic.
-Many were torn down and redeveloped, but a number of those that survive are now on the National Register.
+Many were demolished and redeveloped, but a number of those that survive are now on the National Register.

 Architects and contractors alike copied Mizner's iteration of Spanish colonial architecture.

-The Mizner name lives on.
 In the Boca Raton area, his names, Addison and Mizner, are frequently found on streets, businesses, and developments.
 On the grounds of the Boca Raton Resort and Club is Mizner Lake Estates, an intimate 15-estate gated enclave of million dollar homes with 24-hour security.
 In Delray Beach can be found Addison Reserve Country Club, a golf and tennis community of 717 luxury single-family homes situated on 653 acre.
 It consists of nineteen villages with names such as "Mirasol" and "Playa Riente".
 Also in Boca Raton is Mizner Park, an upscale "lifestyle center" with shops, rental apartments, and offices.
 In March 2005, to commemorate his visionary contributions to both the city and Florida architecture, an 11 ft statue of the architect by Colombian sculptor Cristobal Gaviria was erected in Boca Raton at Mizner Boulevard and U.S. 1.
 In addition, Addison Mizner Elementary School in Boca Raton was named for him in 1968.